 Field Study Experiences

 Make a difference, have fun, and explore the Arboretum.
-Become a Field Study Guide and lead small groups of elementary schoolchildren in outdoor explorations of plants and the natural world.
+Become a Field Study Guide and lead small groups of students from Boston Public Schools in outdoor explorations of plants and the natural world.

 To learn more or to ask questions, please call Nancy Sableski, Manager of Children’s Education, at 617.384.5239 or by email.